 Applying for a Myanmar eVisa Online

 While the vast majority of countries need a visa to enter Myanmar, some Southeast Asian countries and other Asian nations such as Hong Kong are exempt.
-You can check to see if you need a visa to travel to Myanmar by using iVisa’s online visa lookup tool.
 A Myanmar visa for US citizens is required.

 Assuming that you need a visa to enter Myanmar, it’s actually quite easy to apply for a Burmese visa.